 At SCA we provide ‘Community’ or ‘Multi-bed’ Acupuncture which involves treating patient at the same time, together in a large communal space.
-Communal treatment maximises the therapist’s time, allows for significant reductions in the cost of treatment and therefore providing a solution to the problem of affordable and sustainable treatment.
+Communal treatment maximises the therapist’s time, allows for significant reductions in the cost of treatment and therefore provides a solution to the problem of affordable and sustainable treatment.

 Multi-bed Acupuncture is a model of care which helps utilise the full potential of Acupuncture as a viable, mainstream treatment.